 The blonde ray, Raja brachyura is a large-bodied skate species growing to a maximum size of 110cm in length.
 It is the most vulnerable of the main commercial skate species in this area according to a Productivity–Susceptibility Analysis (McCully et al., 2013).
 Unlike smaller skates blonde rays feed on cuttlefish sandeel and small fish.
 They are not sexually mature until they reach a length of 85- 90cm and are 8-10 years old.
 Once mature females will lay between 40 and 140 eggs per year between February and August.
 Like all sharks and rays the slow growth rate and slow reproduction make this species particularly vulnerable to fishing as it takes a very long time for populations to re-build after exploitation.
 Biological vulnerability score 59/100 (Cheung et al 2005).

 This species has a patchy distribution and our knowledge of its stocks are not good enough to accurately predict the state of the population.
+Fishing effort is increasing and managment is poor.
 Until recently identification to species level was not carried out when recording landings of skate species.
 ICES say that this species is most abundant in the Bristol Channel and off the west coast of Ireland.
 Stock levels are unknown and fishing effort is considered to be above recommended levels.
-ICES scientists recommend the overall catch is reduced by 20% in the Celtic sea and Western channel.
+In 2020 ICES scientists recommend the overall catch is reduced by 50% in the Celtic sea and Western channel.
+For the past five years they have urged caution and suggested total catches in the area should be no larger than 716 tonnes.
+Landings to Cornish ports is increasing with 166 tonnes landed in 2018 (MMO data), compared with 77 tonnes in 2011.